 This section applies only to SIO pins.
-SIO port pins support the ability to provide a regulated high output level for interface to external signals that are lower in voltage than the SIO's respective $V{\rm DDIO}.$ SIO pins are individually configurable to output either the standard $V{\rm DDIO}$ level or the regulated output, which is based on an internally generated reference.
-Typically the voltage DAC (VDAC) is used to generate the reference (see Figure 6-11).
-The DAC on page 48 has more details on VDAC use and reference routing to the SIO pins.
-Resistive pull up and pull down drive modes are not available with SIO in regulated output mode.
+SIO port pins support the ability to provide a regulated high output level for interface to external signals that are lower in voltage than the SIO's respective $V{\rm DDIO}$.
+SIO pins are individually configurable to output either the standard $V{\rm DDIO}$ level or the regulated output, which is based on an internally generated reference.
+Typically a voltage DAC (VDAC) is used to generate the reference (see Figure 6-11).
+The "DAC" section on page 51 has more details on VDAC use and reference routing to the SIO pins.
+Resistive pull-up and pull-down drive modes are not available with SIO in regulated output mode.